 Four bacterial pathogens were tested to validate efficacy.
 A clear trend was observed in the elimination of airborne bacteria from the test chamber.
 The following report summarizes the lab’s findings

-A case study conducted at a Major NY Medical Center proves reductions in the .03 to 10.0 micron particulate range when a SAM400 was in a typical patient room.
+A case study conducted at a Major NY Medical Center proves reductions in the 0.3 to 10 micron particulate range when a S400 was in a typical patient room.
 Tests including HVAC, Central Air Handler Units, with 95% filtration attachments, and base line coil tests were performed.
-Particulate reductions consistent despite HAVC inconsistency.
+Particulate reductions consistent despite HVAC inconsistency

-Microchem Laboratory aerosol testing chamber determines the effect of antimicrobial agents on microorganisms present in the air, as bioaerosols.
+Microchem Laboratory aerosol testing chamber determines the effect of air disinfection devices agents on microorganisms present in the air, as bioaerosols.

-The NPAC , Negative Pressure Aerosol Chamber, measures 10′ x 10′ x 8′ (800 cubic ft.), which is the standard room size according to the EPA.
-Testing conducted in the NPAC simulates real world conditions of whole room disinfection devices against aerosolized bacteria, fungi, and viruses.
+The NPAC , Negative Pressure Aerosol Chamber, measures 10′ x 10′ x 8′ (800 cubic ft.), which is considered the standard room size.
+Tests conducted in the NPAC simulates real world conditions of whole room disinfection devices against aerosolized bacteria, fungi, and viruses.